-This is what an income distribution strategy is all about: how to descend the mountain as steadily, carefully and securely as possible.
+This is what an income distribution strategy is all about: ways to descend the mountain as confidently as possible.
 How long your retirement income will last can be significantly impacted by whether you stay within your predetermined budget and don't withdraw more income than planned for each year.